 - Seats: 36, plus 12 outside

-- Wine: a concise list travels the world, kicking off at around the £17 mark, and generally having modest mark-ups
+- Wine: a concise list travels the world, and generally has modest mark-ups

 - Children's portions: Yes, when possible

 - Wheelchair access: Phone for advice